- The average cost of car insurance for a 65-year-old driver in Connecticut is $1,628 per year for a full coverage policy.

 Does State Farm offer a senior discount in Connecticut?

-State Farm does not currently offer a senior discount in Connecticut, but it does offer quite a few deals that seniors can use to lower their premiums.
-This includes discounts for taking a defensive driving course, a safe driving discount, long-term customer, bundling and discounts for advanced safety features on your vehicle.
+State Farm doesn’t offer a specific senior discount in Connecticut, but it provides several discounts that seniors can use to reduce their insurance rates.
+These include discounts for completing a defensive driving course, safe driving, being a long-term customer, bundling policies and vehicle advanced safety features.

 Bottom line